box/box-python-sdk-gen/docs/tasks.md

 - task_id `str`
   - The ID of the task.
 Example: "12345"
 - action `Optional[UpdateTaskByIdAction]`
   - The action the task assignee will be prompted to do.
-Must be _ `review` defines an approval task that can be approved or rejected _ `complete` defines a general task which can be completed
+Must be _ `review` defines an approval task that can be approved or rejected, _ `complete` defines a general task which can be completed.
 - message `Optional[str]`
   - The message included with the task.
 - due_at `Optional[DateTime]`